Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 Public headers and sample programs are considered public.
 Library code (including Mbed TLS), test code and test programs are not considered public.

 * In X.509 types, to specify an X.509 signature algorithm.
 See “[New type for signature algorithms](#new-type-for-signature-algorithms)”.
 * In several of `programs/pkey/*.c`, to differentiate between RSA and ECC.
-See “[Use PSA APIs to distinguish between RSA and ECC in sample programs](#use-psa-apis-to-distinguish-between-rsa-and-ecc-in-sample-programs)”.
+See “[Use new APIs to distinguish between RSA and ECC in sample programs](#use-new-apis-to-distinguish-between-rsa-and-ecc-in-sample-programs)”.

 #### New type for signature algorithms